RMIT-COSC1127-1125-AI21/AI21-DOC/FAQ-PACMAN.md

 So be careful not using that function for more than what is needed. :-)

 One can implement the various search algorithms (e.g., DFS) doing one call to `getSuccessor()` per loop/node, as in the pseudo-code (e.g., book or slides).

+## My solution works manually for `tinaMaze` but the authograder fails.
+The state format used in the autogarders tests are different from the Pacman game's in `tinaMaze`.
+What happens here?

+Indeed, the test cases often have atomic states instead of `(x,y)` coordinates, but this should not affect your code at all.
+From the algorithms perspective, a state is (just) a "state", regardless of the representation.
+The autograder often checks corner cases which are not tested by the standard mazes, which may be why you see it failing (despite your manual cases working).

 -----------------
 # Project 2